proj-courseware/users-service/docker/README.md

 # Docker Usage for Development and Production

-This directory contains all the necessary files to build and run your users authentication service using Docker for both development and production environments.
+This directory contains **all** the necessary files to build and run your users authentication service using Docker for both development and production environments.
+This is the single source of truth for Docker configuration.

 ---